fcmiranda/gslk/README.md

 *   Links files from source package directories to a target directory.
 *   Unlinks previously created symlinks.
+*   Verifies all symbolic links are properly removed during unlink operations.
 *   Detects and prevents overwriting existing files/directories in the target location (unless they are the correct symlink).
 *   Supports ignoring specific files or patterns within packages via a `.gslk-ignore` file.